 Lafayette Band Program includes both curriculum and activity based bands.
 This is a brief description of each.
+For news and information follow Lafayette Bands on Twitter or Facebook.

 The Percussion Class meets during the 6th and 7th hours of the school day.
 The class consists of freshman through senior musicians.
 Percussion students focus on the playing techniques of snare drum, mallet instruments, timpani, and auxiliary percussion.
 Percussionists perform as members of the Concert Band, Symphonic Band, Symphony Orchestra and several percussion ensembles throughout the school year.